Login with your member password below to see your content

 Head out of town along Viale Europa, which is lined with cypress trees, and you'll see a sign leading to the Hotel Paradiso.
 Turn left and end up on the Terrazza del Brivido.
 The views out across Lake Garda will give you goosebumps.

-Visit the church in Pazza Cozzaglio too for breathtaking views.
+Visit the church in Piazza Cozzaglio too for breathtaking views.
 I could spend hours here, sitting on the bench next to the ancient olive tree while gazing out at tiny boats painting streaks of white across the blue canvas of the lake.

-Pieve is the perfect base to explore the area, there isn't a lot of choice when it comes to hotels though.
+Pieve is the perfect base to explore the area; there isn't a lot of choice when it comes to hotels, though.

-There are a few people renting out rooms on Airbnb but if you'd prefer a hotel then the Hotel Miralago is top option.
+There are a few people renting out rooms on Airbnb but if you'd prefer a hotel, then the Hotel Miralago is the top option.
 Its position is arguably the best on the entire lake.
 Sitting down to breakfast with this view makes every day perfect... even if you do nothing else until dinner.

 Because the towns up here above Lake Garda were not easily reached in centuries past, they had to develop their own cuisine, mostly simple mountain dishes with lots of cheese, gnocchi, and polenta.